Volunteers

 Benefits of Volunteering

-Children who attend camp with an adult volunteer are guaranteed a spot at camp.*
+Children who attend camp with an adult volunteer can register early and are guaranteed a spot at camp while space permits.*

-* Volunteer must commit to being at camp for at least 3 days and must also be a parent, guardian, relative, or official caretaker,
+* Volunteer must commit to at least 3 volunteer days and must also be a parent, guardian, relative, or official caretaker.

 50% Registration Fee Refund